-UNPAID LABOR® is a term used to describe the slave’s contribution to America
+UNPAID LABOR® is a term The Project uses to describe the slave’s collective contribution to America.
+Racial slavery in the U.S. was first and foremost a labor system.

 The Unpaid Labor Contribution Project promotes a message.
 The message is that the